 There is a strong private rented sector in Kingston and the surrounding areas, with a good range of properties available.
-The Accommodation Team in the Student Life Centre can help you to find the right place.
+The accommodation advisers in the Student Life Centre can help you to find the right place.
 There are multiple ways of finding a property:

 Landlords sign up to our recommended Code of Standards (PDF).
 However, the properties advertised on the DVL are not approved by the University and we do not take responsibility for them.
 The tenancy arrangement is between yourself and the landlord.